alain-andre/prime/doc/prime.fr-FR.md

 Méthode: count
 -------------

-Returns the number of items in the map.
+retourne the number of items in the map.

 ```js
 var myMap = map()